-The new Attendance and Family Liaison Officer will work collaboratively with the Local Authority figures appointed to All Saints.
-This work will involve being fully complaint with Working Together to Improve Attendance initiatives of the Local Authority.
-Attendance Champion and Assistant Headteacher attended Strategic Leadership of Attendance CPD in September and May 2023.
+In August the Working Together to Improve School Attendance guidance became statutory ensured compliance with these requirements and alongside other staff ensured that appropriate CPD has been undertaken in a wide range of areas.
 The school have in place a range of recommendations from researched attendance strategies that have helped schools reduce absent rates of pupil premium students, but we know we need to keep finding initiatives and strategies that will further reduce absenteeism as this negatively impacts pupils' progress.
+This remains a national challenge.
+Comparisons and quality assurance is undertaken at a minimum once every half term to ensure Attendance remains a priority.